dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ```

 **2.** It is recommended to change the `Seed peer load limit` to 10000 or higher,
-which can improve the P2P Cache hit rate between Seed Peers.
+which can improve the P2P cache hit rate between Seed Peers.

 Click the `UPDATE CLUSTER` button to change the `Seed peer load limit` to 10000.
 Please refer to [update-cluster](https://d7y.io/docs/next/advanced-guides/web-console/cluster/#update-cluster).